MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Sandspiel.club can be described as four main components

-- the particle simulation code, writen in Rust
+- the particle simulation code, written in Rust
 - a fluid simulation, written in JS & GLSL
 - user interface written in React & JS
 - a CRUD backend written with TypeScript and ~~Firebase~~ Postgres